roura356a/csk/intl.en-US/Best Practices/Storage/Use static disks to create PVs for stateful services.md

     kubectl exec nginx-static-78c7dcb9d7-g**** df | grep data
     ```

-    The following command output appears:

     ```
     /dev/vdf        20511312    45080  20449848   1% /data
     ```

-3. Run the following command to query the files in the /data path:
+3. Run the following command to view the files in the /data path:

     ```
     kubectl exec nginx-static-78c7dcb9d7-g**** ls /data
     ```

-    The following command output appears:

     ```
     lost+found
     ```

-4. Run the following command to create file static in the /data path:
+4. Run the following command to create the static file in the /data path:

     ```
     kubectl exec nginx-static-78c7dcb9d7-g**** touch /data/static
     ```

-5. Run the following command to query the files in the /data path:
+5. Run the following command to view files in the /data path of each pod:

     ```
     kubectl exec nginx-static-78c7dcb9d7-g**** ls /data
     ```

-    The following command output appears:

     ```
     static
     lost+found
     ```

-6. Run the following command to delete pod `nginx-static-78c7dcb9d7-g****`:
+6. Run the following command to delete the pod named `nginx-static-78c7dcb9d7-g****`.

     ```
     kubectl delete pod nginx-static-78c7dcb9d7-g****
     ```

-    The following command output appears:

     ```
     pod "nginx-static-78c7dcb9d7-g****" deleted
     ```

-7. Open another kubectl CLI and run the following command to query how the pod is deleted and a new pod is created:
+7. Open another kubectl CLI and run the following command to view the process of how the pod is deleted and a new pod is created in Kubernetes:

     ```
     kubectl get pod -w -l app=nginx
     ```

-    The following command output appears:

     ```
     NAME                            READY   STATUS            RESTARTS   AGE